-HOVER and Verisk Team Up to Streamline Property Claims
+HOVER and Verisk Streamline Property Claims with New Integration

 New integration generates 3D models of buildings from mobile devices to streamline claims estimates

-SAN FRANCISCO and LEHI, Utah, Feb.
-2, 2022 /PRNewswire/ -- Insurance carriers, adjusters, restorers and policyholders can now streamline claims estimating through an integration between Verisk's Xactimate®, the industry-leading claims estimating system, and HOVER, the technology company that transforms smartphone photos of any property into a digital twin with valuable 3D data for insurance partners.
+SAN FRANCISCO and JERSEY CITY, N.J., Feb.
+2, 2022 /PRNewswire/ -- Insurance carriers, adjusters, restorers and policyholders will be able to streamline claims estimating through the integration between Verisk's claims-handling solutions, Xactimate® and XactAnalysis®, and HOVER, the technology company that transforms smartphone photos of any property into a digital twin with valuable 3D data for insurance partners.

 Property professionals and policyholders can use the HOVER app on their mobile device to take a set of photos of a loss site.
 HOVER then transforms those photos into an interactive 3D model with precise measurements of the exterior structure.

-With the new integration, HOVER's highly-detailed, interactive digital model now automatically imports into Xactimate.
-This allows insurers and home improvement professionals to quickly estimate repair costs.
-Additionally, adjusters will have the capability to resolve a claim remotely when policyholders are given access to HOVER directly.
+With the new integration, HOVER's highly-detailed, interactive digital model will automatically import into Xactimate and XactAnalysis.
+This will allow insurers and home improvement professionals to quickly estimate repair costs.
+Additionally, adjusters will have the capability to resolve a claim remotely when policyholders are given direct access to HOVER.

 "Our team at HOVER is excited about our collaboration with Verisk because it addresses the traditional challenges associated with homeownership and supports our mission of helping people improve their homes with the world's best 3D property data," says A.J.
 Altman, HOVER's founder and CEO.
 "It is a very intense and stressful time when a homeowner has experienced a catastrophic event to their home.
 Now, we can expedite the entire insurance claim and repair process and get people back in their homes as quickly as possible."

-Verisk provides computer software solutions for professionals involved in estimating all phases of building and repair, such as the Xactimate estimating tool.
+Verisk provides computer software solutions for professionals involved in estimating all phases of building and repair, such as the Xactimate estimating tool and the XactAnalysis claims assignment, management and analytical network.
 Thanks to a longstanding commitment to investment in research and development, Verisk property estimating, assignment, management, analytical and collaborative solutions are used by many of the top property insurance companies and repair contractors in the United States and Canada.

 "We welcome the opportunity to integrate with HOVER to offer property professionals flexible ways to work faster and more effectively," said Mike Fulton, Verisk's president of property estimating solutions.
 "Verisk's suite of open, extendable solutions seamlessly connects to many of the products and services that insurers, adjusters and restorers use every day.
-With this integration, we're offering even more flexibility for our mutual customers to scope jobs quickly, reliably, and safely."
+With this integration, we're offering even more flexibility for our mutual customers to scope jobs quickly, reliably and safely."

-HOVER and Verisk will demonstrate the new integration with Xactimate on February 15 and 16 at Verisk Elevate 2022 in Salt Lake City, Utah.
+Learn more about the integration between HOVER and Xactimate and Xactanalysis on February 15-16 at Verisk Elevate 2022 in Salt Lake City, Utah.
 For more information and to register for this hybrid virtual and in-person conference, visit VeriskElevate.com.

 To learn more, visit Verisk.com or hover.to.